tenbonks/scriptio-qoutes-app/README.md

     3. This means connection is valid upon page load, and is verifies that I am connected to the expected DB

+9. I expect post to be limited to 10 per page
+    1. Load the page, count the amount of quotes
+    2. Counted 10 quotes, clicked the next page
+    3. Counted another 10 quotes
+    4. the information for the page is also correct in stating 0-10 posts being shown upon initial page load.
+    5. This verifies that pagination is working as expected

+10. I expect all the fields of a post to be carried to the form, if clicking edit on a quote
+    1. Load the page, and click edit on one of the quotes
+    2. I am redirected to edit quote page
+    3. All the fields have been carried over as expected
+    4. this verifies that the fields are being supplied when editing a quote

+11. I expect that when I edit a field within a quote, it is inserted
+    1. Load the page, click edit on one of the quotes
+    2. I am redirected to edit page.
+    3. I added "(test)" to "Quote" field and hit submit
+    4. I am redirected to the home page, and see that (edit) has been added to selected quote
+    5. This verfies a quote can be edited

+12. Can not submit a post within edit with a empty field
+    1. Load the page, click edit on one of the quotes
+    2. I am redirected to edit page.
+    3. I blank out the quote section and try to submit
+    4. A prompt for the user is displayed to "Fill in field"
+    5. I blank out the category.
+    6. A prompt for the user is displayed to "Fill in field", and then the category
+    7. A prompt is displayed on the category to "Fill in field"
+    8. This verifies that a quote needs to have all field filled before it is edited.

 </p>
 </details>